 Russia

-Investigations attribute to the Russian president a daughter who lives in Paris and two children with a former Olympic gymnast
+Investigations attribute to the Russian president a daughter who lives in Paris and two children from a former Olympic gymnast

 Vladimir Putin with representatives of Russia's indigenous peoples at an educational marathon in Moscow, this Thursday.